Austinuc/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-10-delete_nodeint.c | Deletes a node at a given index of a linked list 100-reverse_listint.c | Reverses a linked list 101-print_listint_safe.c | Prints a linked list taking any possible loop into consideration
+10-delete_nodeint.c | Deletes a node at a given index of a linked list 100-reverse_listint.c | Reverses a linked list 101-print_listint_safe.c | Prints a linked list taking any possible loop into consideration 102-free_listint_safe.c | Frees a list with or without a loop